What Is Self-Defeating Personality Disorder?

 For someone with a self-defeating personality style, saying "no" might seem impossible, regardless of its impact on health or well-being.
 Due to difficulties setting boundaries, their coworkers, bosses, friends, teachers, family, and partners might take advantage of them.
 For someone experiencing these behaviors, relationships can be challenging.
 Someone with these patterns may experience maltreatment by trying to please partners who are not kind to them, offering their emotional openness, vulnerability, and support despite their hurt.

 Engaging in excessive or unsolicited self-sacrifice does not occur exclusively in people who have been sexually, physically, and psychologically abused.
 Anyone can experience these traits, which may be common in those identifying as neurodivergent, due to "masking."
-If you think you might be experiencing symptoms of this collection of personality traits, you might benefit from speaking to a professional to better understand it.
+If you think you might be experiencing symptoms of this group of personality traits, you might benefit from speaking to a professional to better understand it.

 How can you help a friend with self-defeating traits?